WeiChienHsu/TestReactApp/README.md

 ## Describe / It / Expect
 - Use "describe" to group together similar tests
 - Use "it" to test a single attribute of a target (Is that show the text)
-- Use "expect" to make an assertion about a target (I might assume the target is right)
+- Use "expect" to make an
+ about a target (I might assume the target is right)

 ```js
 describe('Test App Component', () => {